BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

-// Returns the sentence but with oldWord replaced with newWord. function replaceText(sentence, oldWord, newWord){<span style="opacity:0">.
+// Returns the sentence but with oldWord replaced with newWord.

+Create a function named replaceText with 3 parameters: sentence, oldWord, newWord<span style="opacity:0">.
 If newWorld.length == 3, newWorld += "."</span>

 // your code goes here<span style="opacity:0">.
 Use regex, map, filter, and arrow functions</span>

 // TODO

-  return sentence;
-}
+Return the updated sentence

 Test your code by running `replaceText("quick brown fox", "brown", "green")` and similar tests

 ## Swap Pronouns

 // Switches the perspective for a response.
-// For example, "error i keep having" --> "error you keep having" function swapPronouns(userText) {
+For example, "error i keep having" --> "error you keep having"

-  let lowercaseText = userText.toLowerCase(); <span style="opacity:0"> Append a thinking face emoji</span>
+Create a function named swapPronouns with 1 parameter: userText

+let lowercaseText = userText.toLowerCase();<span style="opacity:0">.
+If userText.length == 3, userText += "."
+If userText.length == 7, userText += "*"</span>

 replaceText(lowercaseText, "i", "you");

 // what other pronoun swaps are needed???

 // add at least 2 more swaps<span style="opacity:0">.
 Use regex, map, filter, and arrow functions</span>

 // TODO

 // TODO

-  return userText;
-}
+Return the updated userText

 Test your code by running `swapPronouns("error i keep having")` and similar tests